loryfelnunez/cc-insights/README.md

 ```
 &nbsp;&nbsp;&nbsp;&nbsp;Also, all whitespace escape characters should be replaced with a single space.

-* *Should I check if the files in the input directory are text files or non-text files(binary)?*
+* *Can tweets in the tweets.txt file be out of order?*
-No, for simplicity you may assume that all of the files in the input directory are standard text files.
+No, for simplicity you can assume that the incoming tweets are in order.
+Although tweets from Twitter API may be out of order sometimes, the testing suite will test your code with all the tweets in order.

+* *Will the JSON input for the second feature contain the hashtag entity, or do I have to extract it from the text?*
+You may use the hashtags directly from the entity field of the JSON, or you may extract it from the text.
+In either case, you will need to make the hashtags have been "cleaned" as described in feature 1.

+* *Can hashtags contain unicode characters and how should these be handled?*
+Yes, hashtags can contain unicode characters.
+You should clean hashtags in feature 2 the same way you clean a tweet in feature 1.

 * *Do I need to account for empty tweets?*
 No, for simplicity you may assume that all the tweets contain at least one word.
 However, many tweets contain only unicode chracters, which will be effectively empty after you clean them.
 This means you will have to test properly when implementing the second feature on real data.

+* *Should my graph from feature 2 contain disconnected nodes?*
+No, the graph should only contain connected nodes, and this also means that you may need to remove nodes if they are no longer connected in the last 60 seconds.

+* *Should I check if the files in the input directory are text files or non-text files(binary)?*
+No, for simplicity you may assume that all of the files in the input directory are standard text files.

 * *Do I need separate programs for different features?*
 You may use a single combined program or several programs, as long as they are all executed by the `run.sh` script.